 It is undoubtedly the Dimplex heat pump the most sold in France.
 It is an air-water heat pump that provides between 5 and 11 kW with an average COP of about 4.2 (for a maximum of 4.9).
 The sound pressure is quite surprising, with less than 27 dbA at 10 meters from the outdoor unit ... almost inaudible in normal operation.

-As for the design, it is still inspired by Dimplex, with a choice of custom colors (RAL) and the possibility of opting for a wooden grill to match the tone of your garden.
+As for the design, it remains inspired Dimplex, with a choice of custom color (RAL) and the possibility of opting for a wooden grid to stay in the tone of your garden.

 In fact, the System M heat pump range won a German Design Award in 2018 in the "Energy" category, which saw the participation of over 2,000 references.